 PESTEL analysis

 PESTEL analysis provides a framework for examining a company’s external environmental conditions.
-It scans for factors such as:
+As presented previously, it scans for factors such as:

-These factors expose both opportunities and threats to the business.
+As in the example above, each factor exposes both opportunities and threats to the business.
 However, not all aspects are relevant to the company.
-Therefore, the company must sort it out.
+Therefore, the company must sort it out, considering the following:

 - Impact on the company